StevenWang9102/15-Blog_System_2020/README.md

 ## Introduction

-this is a website mainly post and substribe feed you prefer.
+This is a website mainly post and substribe feed you prefer.
 You can create an account and substribe some authors.
 At the home page, you can find the author's article there.
 Also, you can post your own articles and write some comments to any article.

 Here is link that shows basic functions of this website. https://www.youtube.com/watch?v=O0-_Ig4tlC4